-If you follow me on Twitter (@applecsmith) or Instagram (@carefulcents) you might have seen photos of all the books I’ve read this year.
+If you follow me on Twitter or Instagram (@carefulcents) you might have seen photos of all the books I’ve read recently.
 I enjoyed reading when I was younger, but since I’ve been in my twenties I haven’t picked up a book much at all.

-So earlier this year I made a New Year’s resolution to read at least 1 book per month – 12 books for the whole year.
+So earlier this year I made it my 2012 New Year’s resolution to read at least 1 book per month — 12 books for the whole year.
 Well, my love for reading has been reKINDLEd (pun intended!) and I’ve been reading almost a book per week.

 Of course with this new found hobby comes an added expense, which means more spending.
 But you can always make money selling books back, and there’s a few tricks to save money too.